TACC/tacc_stats/README.md

 where the `rmqserver` will be the RabbitMQ `SERVER` hostname and `system` will be the RabbitMQ `QUEUE` the data is sent to.
 Configuration options may have to be changed within the `tacc_statsd_systemv.spec` file.

-After installation the executable `/opt/tacc_statsd/tacc_stats`, systemv service file `/etc/systemd/system/taccstats.service`, should exist should exist.
+After installation the executable `/opt/tacc_statsd/tacc_stats` and SystemV service file `/etc/systemd/system/taccstats.service`, should exist.
 If the rpm was used for installation `taccstats` will be `enable`'d to start at boot time and be restart within 10 seconds if it fails for any reason.
 `tacc_stats` can be started, stopped, and restarted using `systemctl start taccstats`, `systemctl stop taccstats`, and `systemctl restart taccstats`.

 In order to notify `tacc_stats` of a job beginning echo the job id into `/var/run/TACC_jobid`.
 It order to notify